AkilanRajendiran/validityCodingChallenge/processDuplicatesApp/Readme.md

-# Spring Boot and Thymeleaf Example
+# Build Process Duplicate App

-Build a simple Hello World application using Spring Boot and Thymeleaf
+Build a Spring boot application to process duplicates in the CSV files

 ## Requirements